Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/columns.md

   - fileName: columns-with-fixed-widths.tsx
     title: Column width
     description: >-
-      The `column` property accepts CSS column shorthand syntax, or an array of strings mapping to common widths in the admin such as oneThird, oneHalf, and twoThirds.
+      The `columns` property accepts CSS column shorthand syntax, or an array of strings mapping to common widths in the admin such as `oneThird`, `oneHalf`, and `twoThirds`.
 For responsive columns, use the same syntax passed into an object with the breakpoints.
   - fileName: columns-with-set-number.tsx
     title: Number of columns
     description: >-